memesrized/real-estate-market-scraper/README.md

     or

-    you can check `map_notebook.ipynb` and even interact with map.
+    you can check `map_notebook.ipynb` and even interact with map

+    or

+    `python3.7 -m http.server 2019` and open `http://localhost:2019/YOUR_MAP.html` and screenshot any way you want.

 # Repo
 cities/ - raw datasets and output images